AllenDowney/PoliticalAlignmentCaseStudy/README.md

 This material is a work in progress, so your feedback is welcome.
 The best way to provide that feedback is to [click here and create an issue in this GitHub repository](https://github.com/AllenDowney/PoliticalAlignmentCaseStudy/issues).

+Uodate August 2022: I have updated the notebooks and data files with the 2021 data from the General Social Survey.

 ## Videos and Slides